Switch Stacking Explained with Benefits

 Basic concepts of the Switch Stacking

-If we connect switches to expand the network, these features and functions are not only used to manage the network but also used to secure the network from unauthorized access.
+If you connect switches to expand the network, these features and functions are used not only to manage the network but also to secure it from unauthorized access.
+If you connect switches to use them as a single large switch, these features and functions become the biggest obstacle.

 Switch Stacking eliminates this obstacle in two steps.
-In the first step, it removes the ability to use these features and functions from all the participants.
+In the first step, it removes the ability to use these features and functions from all participants.
 In the second step, it selects a master switch from all the participants and authorizes it to use these features and functions on behalf of all participants.
+The technology used in Switch Stacking is called Cisco StackWise.

 Forming of the Switch Stacking